Last Updated on

 How to Get Here

 If you want to visit the shrines and temples of Nikko, you need to take the limited express train Spacia.
-Its jump off point is in Asakusa in downtown Tokyo.
+Its jumping off point is in Asakusa in downtown Tokyo.
 Your travel time to get to Nikko would be roughly 110 minutes.

 Foreign tourists who are traveling via this express train with a 2-Day pass or All Nikko Pass are entitled to get a discount of 20% on their express fare.
 About 80% of the tourists who visit the UNESCO World Heritage Site in Nikko are foreigners.